Amazebot/bbot.chat/public/docs/path.md

 >
 > -- bBot ©️ 2018

-A **branch** is essentially a matching function and a callback.
-When messages are received, each branch is processed and its callback called if matched.
+A **branch** is a piece of logic that applies when input is matched.
+It may trigger a response or data processing, possibly even creating more branches.

+Each branch has a matcher and a callback and may have other behaviours configured by an options object.
+Branches are declared from a **path**, to be processed against all incoming messages, or only following another branch.

+There are different types of branch for matching different types of input, but all callbacks follow the same pattern, which receives the state `b` argument providing access to conversational context and utilities to take action.

-Normally processing ends when a matching branch is found, but branches can have a `force` attribute, so they will always be processed, regardless if another branch has already matched.
-They can also overrule further processing.
+When messages are received, branches are processed and callbacks for a matching branch are called.
+Normally processing ends when a matching branch is found, but branch options can set a `force` attribute so they will always be processed, regardless if another branch has already matched.

 A **path** is parent to a collection of branches.
 Path methods provide helpers for adding different types of branches: